Can humans assess

 To make this section more easily read, we will refer to deity simply as "God"

-in this essay.
+in the essays attached to this menu.
 This matches the beliefs of most North American adults, who

 believe in a single deity, who is often viewed in practice as male.
 They believe that God the Father is omnipotent, omnipresent